 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to use white mustard in medicinal amounts if you are pregnant.
+When applied to the skin: There isn't enough reliable information to know if white mustard is safe when applied to the skin.
+It might cause side effects such as burns, blisters, and ulcers when applied for an extended period of time.
+Some people may also be allergic to white mustard.
+Pregnancy: It's LIKELY UNSAFE to use white mustard in medicinal amounts if you are pregnant.
 There is some evidence it might start your menstrual period and cause a miscarriage.

-We currently have no information for WHITE MUSTARD Interactions.
+We currently have no information for WHITE MUSTARD overview.